Self-Dumping Hoppers: Everything You Need To Know [plus 7 ideal applications for them]

 As the name suggests, self-dumping hoppers are easy to dump.

 Self-dumping hoppers are designed to allow forklifts and other equipment with fork attachments to dump materials and scrap without any other motors or pulleys being needed.
+That way you can easily collect the scrap in your shop and dump it efficiently.

 Some hoppers even come equipped with a dump-from-seat option so you don’t even have to leave the operating machine to dump the hopper.